 You can be charged with third-degree felony assault if the victim fits into various classifications.
 This type of assault will be charged if the victim of an assault is a household member, family member, public servant, government contractor for family services, security officer, or emergency services personnel.
 For a third-degree felony assault charge, you may be looking at up to 10 years in prison and a maximum of $10,000 in fines.

 You can be charged with a second-degree felony if a prosecutor believes that you used a deadly weapon to assault someone, or if you inflicted serious bodily harm on a victim.
 You also could be charged with second-degree felony assault if you attacked a date or a family member for a second time after getting convicted of third-degree assault.
 The sentence may be up to 20 years in prison and $10,000 in fines.

 You can be charged with first-degree assault if you attack a witness in a criminal case or a security officer.
 You can face anywhere from five years in prison to a life sentence, plus a fine of $10,000.Defenses to Assault

 A conviction is not assured simply because you have been charged with assault.
 However, it is important to consult an experienced Plano assault defense attorney who understands the appropriate strategies to use under the circumstances, depending on the nature of the charges.
 There are circumstances in which it may be appropriate to raise a reasonable doubt about one or more elements of the assault charge.
 In other situations, it may be appropriate to argue self-defense or defense of others.
 Under Texas Penal Code section 9.34, you can be justified in using force in order to stop somebody else from committing suicide or inflicting serious bodily injury on himself.
-You can also be justified in using force against someone if it is immediately critical in order to save another person's life in an emergency situation.Hire an Experienced Attorney to Fight Your Charges
+You can also be justified in using force against someone if it is immediately critical in order to save another person's life in an emergency situation.Hire an Experienced Family Violence Attorney to Fight Your Charges